wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 the ideas for new campaigns.
 Probably the only campaign with such a huge readme file :)

-The file LICENSE.important.txt contains important note on copyrights.
+Wesnoth demands that all content should be released under GPL license.
+GPL has specific conditions on "source"; however, it is not clear what is a "source" for image or music piece.
+Therefore, the file LICENSE.important.txt contains important note on copyrights.
 Read it carefully before distributing the images and music.
 In short, we allow to distribute the images and music under GPLd provided that GPL does not require us to provide e.g. sketches for images, tracker modules, or source waves for the music.
 Before screaming we are incompatible with Wesnoth licensing scheme read the LICENSE.important.txt.
 ONCE AGAIN, _DO_ READ IT BEFORE WRITING US OR COMPLAINING.

 The ART_authors.txt lists all the authors of the images and the music I could remember.
 You can sent me more names if you know them.